ndeloof/kitten/README.md

 improve my Go skills.
 But I imagine it can be used to run local tests of your Tekton pipeline.

-This projet use raw Tekton CRDs, it doesn't define any higher level syntax to define your CI/CD process.
+This project use raw Tekton CRDs, it doesn't define any higher level syntax to define your CI/CD process.
 Other open source projects such as [Jenkins X](https://jenkinsx.io)), have already integrated Tekton as the default pipeline engine.

 ## Installing